BBaysinger/bb-portfolio/docs/uploads-and-migration.md

 ### Importing from an external snapshot root

 If you keep non-checked-in working assets outside the repo, place them under your snapshot root.
-The default is sibling `../cms-media-seedings`, but snapshot-driven workflows will often point `CMS_SNAPSHOT_ROOT` at `../cms-snapshots/<target>`.
+Point `CMS_SNAPSHOT_ROOT` at that directory, often something like `../cms-snapshots/<target>`.
 Supported layouts include either flat or under an `images/` folder.
 For example:

 ```
-../cms-media-seedings/
+../cms-snapshots/local/
   project-brand-logos/
   cv-experience-logos/
   project-screenshots/
   project-thumbnails/
 # or
-../cms-media-seedings/images/
+../cms-snapshots/local/images/
   project-brand-logos/
   cv-experience-logos/
   project-screenshots/